Xiangyu-Hu/SPHinXsys/docs/_posts/2024-09-20-tensile-instability-p3.md

-In these two numerical examples, tensile stress is obvious due to large deformations and even dominants the dynamics, the simulations are very stable when the hourglass formulation is employed.
+In these two numerical examples, tensile stress is obvious due to large deformations and even dominants the dynamics, the simulations are very stable when the non-hourglass formulation is employed.
 Such observation at least is able to clarify that the numerical instabilities in these simulations using standard SPH formulation are not introduced by tensile instability as previously identified.
-Another observation is that, even the artificial stress method is not able to eliminate the hourglass mode, it can mitigate them or at least delay their development.
+Another observation is that, even the artificial stress method is not able to eliminate the hourglass modes, it can mitigate them or at least delay their development.
 This phenomenon is in good agreement with the idea that adding extra artificial repulsion forces in SPH generally stabilize the simulation,